ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 </p>

-This go-agent that is able to run the Protractor tests, will first need to spin up this environment, run its tests and tear down the environment.
-Same goes for performace tests in this stage.
+This elastic go-agent must be able to run the Protractor tests (obviously).
+It will first need to spin up this environment, run the tests and tear down the environment.
+Same goes for performance tests in this stage.
 You can use some frameworks to put extra load on your front-end to see how it's behaving when it needs to handle more REST-calls for different parts.
 Or you can run more instances of the user interface, resulting in more load on the back-end service.

 # Conclusion

-Decoupling your system and running test in different stages will make it easier to debug when something is going wrong.
+Decoupling your system and running tests in different stages will make it easier to debug when something is going wrong.
 Finding errors earlier will also save you some time and resources.
 It will lower the cost of your system (cloud) if you'd be able to find bugs before taking it to the next stage and spinning up complete environments.